Hierarchical Interpolative Factorization Preconditioner for Parabolic Equations: Numerical Results

 The time step size is set to $\Delta t= \Delta x = \frac{1}{N}$ and the numerical solution is obtained for 100 successive time steps.
 Note that we want to set $\Delta t$ on the order of $\Delta x$ to get a second order approximation.
 Since Crank-Nicolson is unconditionally stable we can select a large time step, and since the initial condition is smooth, we don't observe numerical spurious oscillations.

 The numerical solution is evolved by solving \eqref{eq_CN2} at each time step using CG.
 The matrix $A = I-\frac{\Delta t}{2}M$ is especially ill-conditioned for large time steps, therefore preconditioning becomes necessary to reduce the number of CG iterations.
-Numerical results in Table \ref{heat_2d} show a decrease on the number of CG iterations when using PHIF preconditioning instead of Incomplete Cholesky factorization, with the similar memory footprint.
+Numerical results in Table \ref{heat_2d} show a decrease on the number of CG iterations when using PHIF preconditioning instead of incomplete Cholesky factorization, with the similar memory footprint.
+The computation time per time step is approximately halved with the use of PHIF compared to incomplete Cholesky.
+Additionally, PHIF exhibits constant and problem size independent number of CG iterations, while the number of CG iterations for incomplete Cholesky scale with $O(N^{1/4})$.
+This results in almost linear $O(N)$ scaling of $t_s$ with PHIF preconditioning and $O(N^{1.25})$ scaling with incomplete Cholesky preconditioning.
 PHIF also provides a good approximation to the inverse for $\epsilon = 10^{-6}$, thus one could use the factorization to directly solve the system of equations and bypass CG.
+For instance with $\epsilon=10^{-6}$ and $N=4095^2$, the PHIF factorization gives a solve error estimated as $\|I-\A\F^{-1}\|=7.9\times10^{-6}$ with randomized power iteration \cite{Dixon,Kuczynski} to $10^{-2}$ relative precision.

 Let us consider an analogous problem in three dimensions with $\Omega=(0,1)^3$ and the initial condition equal to a Gaussian function,

 where $c=0.5$ and $\sigma^2=0.05$.
 The coefficient field is generated by